 We were booked for a sunrise tour of Borobudur.
 It is the most popular time for visiting the site – both for photography and for the still cool weather that lets you climb the monument rather easily.
 As soon as the bus parked on the manicured lawns of this most famous monument of Indonesia, even before the crack of dawn, I had goosebumps.
 That feeling when you have dreamt of being at a place and you when you really step in it is difficult to define.

-We entered through the reception taking our tickets.
+We entered the Borobudur Temple compounds through the reception taking our tickets.
+It costs about USD 20-25.

 I walked around the main central stupa.
 Till the sun woke up, it was a surreal place with silhouettes creating bizarre patterns.
 As some light began to lighten up the temple, I started walking around.
 I tried to walk as a monk would have after saying his prayers.
 I started walking clockwise covering every stupa and every layer of the temple as I walked down.